opendri/opendri.github.com/guide/chapter1.md

 <!-- introduce the core concepts of risk here, as if we are handing the guide to a person entirely new with GFDRR, DRR, and risk management -->

 ## Understanding Risk
 Disasters reveal chains of decisions about risk (*Natural Hazards, UnNatural Disasters* (NHUD), 2011).
-When infrastructure fails under strain of an earthquake, journalists may point to the failure of the construction firm to adhere to building standards.
+When infrastructure fails under strain of an earthquake, citizens may point to the failure of the construction firm to adhere to building standards.
 Or to the failure of a government to set and enforce code around retrofitting a school to seismic risks.
 Or to the owner of a factory to have inquired into the exposure of the structure to hazards and developed a strategy to cope with these potential vulnerabilities.

 <!-- ~~~ ~~~ ~~~ SIDEBAR  ~~~ ~~~ ~~~ -->
 <div class="info-box image-right adapted width-250px">